 Cross-Cultural Service Projects

-Deer Hill’s service projects with Native American families in the Navajo Nation, Zuni Pueblo and Hopi Pueblo make meaningful contributions to those communities, and foster connection across cultural boundaries.
-The host families that work with Deer Hill, some of whom have been host families with us for decades, design the projects not only to be important to their community, but also to create opportunities to share cultural arts, stories and traditions with participants.
-Service projects typically run from three to seven days, and can include a wide variety of activities such as building bread ovens for families in Hopi Pueblo, fixing the roof of a traditional Navajo hogan, tending sheep and mending fences on a multi-generational family farm, or whitewashing the plaza buildings in the oldest continually inhabited town in the United States.
+Living and working with Native American families in the Navajo Nation, Zuni Pueblo, and Hopi Pueblos, Deer Hill groups bring open minds, open hearts, and a trailer full of tools.
+Hands-on work, shared meals, and evening Circle foster connection across cultural boundaries.
+Native host families, many of whom have worked with Deer Hill for decades, design projects that are important to their community and create opportunities to share cultural arts, stories, and traditions with participants.
+Examples include building traditional stone bread ovens in a Hopi pueblo, chinking the log walls of a Navajo hogan, tending sheep and mending fences on a multi-generational family farm, or whitewashing the homes facing the central plaza in preparation for summer Kachina dances in some of the oldest continuously inhabited communities in the United States.

 Field Educator Training